isomerpages/mlaw-corp/news/speeches/_posts/2008-10-15-Address-by-Minister-for-Law-&-Second-Minister-for-Home-Affairs-K-Shanmugam-on-the-role-of-Muslim-NGOs-in-Asia-and-the-Pacific-Region.md

 ---
-layout: post
-title: Address by Minister for Law & Second Minister for Home Affairs K Shanmugam on the role of Muslim NGOs in Asia and the Pacific Region
+title: 'Address by Minister for Law & Second Minister for Home Affairs K Shanmugam on the role of Muslim NGOs in Asia and the Pacific Region'
 permalink: /news/speeches/address-by-minister-for-law-second-minister-for-home-affairs-k-shanmugam-on-the-role-of-muslim
 breadcrumb: Speeches
-collection_name: news

 ---

 15 Oct 2008 Posted in [Speeches](/news/speeches)
 <br>